Toluna-IP/tolunaintegratedpaneldocs/memberrouting/endpages.md

 ### No Surveys

-There are no Surveys let available for the Member at this time.
+There are no Surveys left available for the Member at this time.
 This is uncommon for Integrated Partners.

 ### Terminated